Austin Energy reduces incentives, credits for solar users on grid

 Effective Dec.
 4, the utility cut its solar rebate from $1.50 per watt of installed generating capacity to $1.25 per watt.
 The average rooftop solar unit installed in Austin is about 6 kilowatts, according to Austin Energy, meaning the rebate for an average new installation drops to $7,500 from $9,000.

 Also effective Dec.
-4, the utility reduced its performance-based credit for commercial solar projects from 12 cents per
+4, the utility reduced its performance-based credit for commercial solar projects from 12 cents per kilowatt-hour generated to 10 cents per kilowatt-hour for new systems.

-In addition, starting in January the Value of Solar rate used to calculate credits that residential customers get for generating solar electricity will drop from 12.8 cents per
+In addition, starting in January the Value of Solar rate used to calculate credits that residential customers get for generating solar electricity will drop from 12.8 cents per kilowatt-hour generated to 10.7 cents.
+The lower rate will mean a reduced benefit to customers with solar installations.
+The new rate will affect about 2,600 residential customers with solar electric installations and hundreds more in the pipeline.

 The value of solar rate concept, the first of its kind in the nation, was adopted by the City Council in 2012 as an alternative to net metering, which paid customers wholesale electric prices for solar-generated power.
 The value of solar rate pays much more than net metering because it incorporates avoided costs, including environmental benefits of having local solar-generated installations.
 Austin Energy is responsible for reviewing and updating the value of solar rate annually.